Photograph by Jeff Pearcy

-From the age of 17 Arno Michaels was deeply involved in the white power movement.
-He was a founding member of what became the largest racist skinhead organization in the world, a Reverend of self-declared Racial Holy War, and lead singer of the race-metal band Centurion, selling over 20,000 CDS to racists round the world.
-He now works with a group of former US gang members and white supremacists to produce Life After Hate, a monthly online magazine dedicated to basic human goodness, and has developed Kindness Not Weakness, a character development movement which addresses bullying and other destructive behaviour.
-In 2010 he published his memoir Life After Hate.
+From the age of 17 Arno Michaelis was deeply involved in the white power movement.
+He was a founding member of what became the largest racist skinhead organization in the world, a reverend of self-declared Racial Holy War, and lead singer of the race-metal band Centurion, selling over 20,000 CDs to racists round the world.
+Today he is a speaker, author of My Life After Hate (http://mylifeafterhate.com), and works with Serve2Unite, an organisation that engages young people of all backgrounds as peacemakers (www.serve2unite.org).

 I grew up in an alcoholic household where emotional violence was the norm and as a kid who was told I could achieve anything, I reacted to that emotional violence by lashing out and hurting people.
 I started out as the bully on the school bus, and by the time I was in middle school I was committing serious acts of vandalism.